 Successful confidentiality management starts with meticulous preparation.
 Planning your bundle structure in advance ensures clarity, prevents confusion during hearings, and avoids last-minute scrambling.

 First, separate documents by access levels.
-There are two main approaches to restricting access:
+The two main approaches to restricting access are workspace-level and user-level.

 Second, choose the right structure for your folders.
-Three main structures have proven effective:
+There are three main structures which have proven effective: duplicate structure, standalone confidential bundles, and claim-specific bundles.

 2. Engage experts early